mahmoudselassy/Items-API/README.md

 > API which modifies an incoming JSON POST payload and returns a response.

 ## Documentation
--The payload is filtered, so only items with a count greater than 1 are returned.
+- The payload is filtered, so only items with a count greater than 1 are returned.
--The thumbnail is a url selected from the payload item's list of logos no larger than 128x128 but no smaller than 64x64.
+- The thumbnail is a url selected from the payload item's list of logos no larger than 128x128 but no smaller than 64x64.

-- Example:
-  * Request:
+- Request:
 ```javascript
 {
 	"payload": [